yawaramin/stubbex/README.md

 You might be screaming at me, 'Why MD5?!
 Why not SHA-1/256/etc.?'
 The thing is, it just doesn't matter that much.
 This is not a security issue right now.
 If it ever looks like one, I'll change the hash.
-Right now I'm just using the simplest hash I can find, and that's `erlang:md5`.
+Right now I'm just using the simplest widely-available hash I can find, and that's MD5.

-## Limitations

-* No tests right now
-* No documentation right now (other than the above)
-* No benchmarks right now
-* Stubbex can't handle chunked responses right now
-* Can't configure where to save the stubs right now

-That said, for testing run-of-the-mill REST APIs with JSON responses, Stubbex should be very helpful, even just running on your dev machine.

 ## Developer Workflow